nystudio107/seomatic/README.md

 * [Added] Exposed a few more utility functions via Twig filters & functions
 * [Added] The genericOwnerEmail & genericCreatorEmail variables are ordinal-encoded, to obfuscate them
 * [Added] Added 'location': 'Place' type to the Identity & Creator schemas, including GeoCoordinates
+* [Fixed] Fixed the localization so SEOmatic works if your Admin CP is in a language other than English
 * [Improved] Updated the README.md

 ### 1.0.1 -- 2015.12.19